moulib-narayana/custom-bash-scripts/README.md

 # Custom Bash Scripts
 All the required custom bash scripts are defined here.

+# MOTO Behind these custom bash scripts
+Since almost everyone is working on different nConnect projects at a time.
+It would be better if we have a list of custom bash commands which directly ease our workflow.

 # Table of Contents

 - [Custom Bash Scripts](#custom-bash-scripts)